-Scientists identify liposarcoma tumors that respond to chemotherapyDecember 10th, 2012 in Cancer
+Scientists identify liposarcoma tumors that respond to chemotherapyDecember 10, 2012 in Medicine & Health / Cancer

 Liposarcoma, the most common type of sarcoma, is an often lethal form of cancer that develops in fat cells.
 It is particularly deadly, in part, because the tumors are not consistently visible with positron emission tomography (PET) scans that use a common probe called FDG and because they frequently do not respond to chemotherapy.